GraemeFulton/react-undraw-illustrations/README.md

 #### MIT licensed illustrations by unDraw for your React projects

 * SVGs from [unDraw](https://undraw.co/) as customisable images in React.
+* It's an early version, only containing 5 illustrations, will be adding the rest soon!
+* available to try on [npm](https://www.npmjs.com/package/react-undraw-illustrations)

 #### Check out how the components work: